-Most of the varieties listed on the following page have a plant type and pod set location which permits machine harvest or easier hand harvest when compared to vining type varieties.
+Most of the varieties listed have a plant type and pod set location which permits machine harvest or easier hand harvest when compared to vining type varieties.
 Days from planting to harvest ranges from 65 to 80 days depending upon season and variety.